JuliaNowakowska/london_weather/README.md

 - 03_monthly_averages.sql & 04_monthly_standard_deviations.sql - calculate monthly averages and standard deviations for each variable, values used in other scripts.
 - 04_identifying_outliers.sql - Flags mean_temp values as outliers if their z-scores are greater than 3

-## Data Analysis

-In this step, using scripts from sql/data_analysis I conducted a simple data analysis.
-The scripts return min and max temperature observed in London during the whole time period covered by the dataset.
-Additionally, script get_monthly_avg.sql returns monthly average temperatures, which is later used in visualizations.

 ## Database handler

 In order to extract the data and use it later on in the dashboard, I designed a Database handler class, which covers connections and queries.
 It includes: